The topology, geometry, and angular momentum of cold plasma waves: Introduction

 \section{Introduction}

-Topological methods have helped uncover and describe novel phenomena in wave systems, first in topological insulators with periodic lattices \cite{Volkov1985, Hasan2010}, and later in continuous media such as fluids \cite{Souslov2017,Delplace2017,Tauber2019,Souslov2019,Perrot2019,Faure2023} and plasmas \cite{Yang2016,Gao2016,Parker2020a,Fu2021,Fu2022,Qin2023,Qin2024plasma}.
-In continuous media, topological applications have mostly been restricted to the use of the bulk-edge correspondence to predict the existence of topologically protected edge modes.
+Topology has been at the root of a number of major discoveries in the physics of lattice media, including the quantum Hall effects \cite{Thouless1982, Avron1983,Kohmoto1985}, the intrinsic anomalous Hall effect \cite{Haldane2004}, the bulk-edge correspondence (BEC) \cite{Schulz2000,Bernevig2013}, and the existence of topological insulators \cite{Kane2005,Hasan2010}.
+It has been recently found that waves in continuous media such as fluids \cite{Souslov2017,Delplace2017,Tauber2019,Souslov2019,Perrot2019,Faure2023} and plasmas \cite{Yang2016,Gao2016,Parker2020a,Fu2021,Fu2022,Qin2023,Qin2024plasma} can also exhibit topological behavior.
+So far, topological applications in continuous media have mostly focused on the use of the BEC to predict the existence of topologically protected edge modes.
 In this method, one typically follows a prescription of calculating the Berry connection and Berry curvature, and the latter is then integrated over some 2D surface in $k$ space to obtain a topological Chern number.
-The difference in Chern numbers across a boundary then determines the number of edge modes via the bulk-edge correspondence.
+The difference in Chern numbers across a boundary then determines the number of edge modes via the BEC.
 Although it is rarely mentioned in the waves literature, Chern numbers are associated with vector bundles \cite{Tu2017differential, Faure2023, Qin2023}, which are parameterized collections of vector spaces.
-The success of the bulk-edge correspondence in plasma physics indicates that plasma waves have such a topological structure, in particular, the collection of all plane wave solutions forms a vector bundle parameterized by the momentum space \cite{Qin2023}.
-It was recently shown in the context of massless particle waves, such as photons and gravitons, that the vector bundle structure can be used to explore topological properties of waves besides just the bulk-edge correspondence \cite{PalmerducaQin_PT, PalmerducaQin_GT, PalmerducaQin_helicity, PalmerducaQin_SAMOAM,PalmerducaQin_SWSH}.
-In this article we show that similar techniques can be used to study the topology of waves in cold unmagnetized plasmas, and in fact, electromagnetic (EM) plasma waves have essentially the same topological structure as photons.
+The success of the BEC in plasma physics indicates that plasma waves possess such a topological structure, in particular, the collection of all plane wave solutions forms a vector bundle parameterized by the momentum space \cite{Qin2023}.
+It was recently shown in the context of massless particle waves, such as photons and gravitons, that the vector bundle structure can be used to explore topological properties of waves besides just the BEC \cite{PalmerducaQin_PT, PalmerducaQin_GT, PalmerducaQin_helicity, PalmerducaQin_SAMOAM,PalmerducaQin_SWSH}.
+In this article, we show that similar techniques can be used to study the topology of waves in cold unmagnetized plasmas, and in fact, electromagnetic (EM) plasma waves have essentially the same topological structure as photons.
 We will show that there exists a global polarization basis for EM plasma waves, which is surprising as one might guess that this would violate the hairy ball theorem.
 We further show that any such basis must involve elliptical polarizations as it is not possible to form a global basis using only circularly or linearly polarized waves.